 eSports and video gaming has grown more popular over the last several years, with Twitch and other streaming sites benefitting from video game streamers.
 Even the Las Vegas Strip, famous for its upscale casino hotels, is changing with the times and now has an eSports Arena, giving the eSports community an enormous venue to play and watch today’s hottest video games.

-The arena dedicated to professional gaming players and watchers alike just opened its doors after years of efforts.
+The arena, dedicated to professional gaming athletes and spectators alike, just opened its doors after years of efforts.
 A joint venture from companies KongZhong and Ourgame International iRena, Allied eSports wants to expand and build 10 eSports arenas in the next few years, bringing to the West what South Korea has been enjoying for a decade now.

-If gambling in Vegas ever gets tiring but you’re no pro gamer, you can still head there and buy an all-you-can-play gaming pass and enjoy a gaming-themed menu signed by chef José Andrés.
-There’s also an Overwatch Arena run by Blizzard just next-door, so there are options available.
+Casual and non-gamers can also enjoy the eSports arena buy either purchasing an all-you-can-play gaming pass or enjoying a gaming-themed menu signed by chef José Andrés.
+There’s also an Overwatch Arena run by game developer Blizzard just next-door.

-Allied eSports is also set to open another eSports arena next month in downtown Oakland, so perhaps it won’t be as flashy.
+Allied eSports is also set to open another eSports arena next month in downtown Oakland, CA.